Hannes-Soosaar/match-me/readme.md

 ## Demo bots.

+By default, the backend server will be running on localhost:4000<br>
-To create 100 demo users send a request localhost:4000/spawn/bots to the backend server.By default the backend server <br>
+To create 100 demo users, send a request localhost:4000/spawn/bots (backend server) and wait for the request to finish.<br>
-will be running on localhost:4000 for the default case running  in the browser <br>
-of machine that is running the server will create 100 demo users.

-the demo users will be named as numbers.
-Example 1@1.com will be user1 and the password will be 1. starting from user 0@0.com
+The demo users will be named as numbers.
+Example: 1@1.com will be user1 and the password will be 1. starting from user 0@0.com<br>

-The amount of demo users created can be modified from the backend backend/db/const.go file by modifying the <br>
+The amount of demo users created can be modified from the backend backend/db/const.go file by modifying the "DEMO_USER_COUNT" constant. <br>
-"DEMO_USER_COUNT" constant.
-As the demo accounts are created using the same paths as creating a regular user <br>
+As the demo accounts are created using the same paths as creating a regular user, <br>
-with all the matching scores calculated for each connection adding a lot of demo users at once can take <br>
+with all the matching scores calculated for each connection, adding a lot of demo users at once can take a while.
-a while.

 ## API